 The US Environmental Protection Agency conducted studies that show indoor air can contain 10 times more pollution than outdoor.
 Air indoor air pollution can affect health and personal comfort irritating the nose throat eyes and can induce fatigue and headaches while provoking asthma allergies.
-There are many sources inside the home that contribute to indoor pollution pollen dander tobacco smoke fumes and vapours skin flakes microbiological growth bacteria and viruses and dust mites.
+There are many sources inside the home that contribute to indoor pollution pollen, dander, tobacco, smoke fumes and vapours, skin flakes, microbiological growth bacteria and viruses and dust mites, we are here to help you to balance Indoor Air Quality.
 Although some of these airborne particles are captured through the air filter most are too small and passed through into the airstream.

 what should we do?
 Let me introduce you to air filters.